NDIA welcomes all credentialed media to cover events that are open to press.

 VERY IMPORTANT – Due to the nature of special operations and military in highly sensitive operations, we respectfully ask that some military personnel not be captured on video or in photos.

-- For U.S. military personnel in the ranks of O-4 (major, lieutenant commander) and E-8 (master sergeant) and below: Video or photos should be taken from the side to avoid both eyes and bridge of the nose.
+- For U.S. military personnel in the ranks of (O-4) major and (E-8) master sergeant and below: Video or photos should be taken from the side to avoid both eyes and bridge of the nose.
 Cutlines cannot use full names.

-- For U.S. military personnel in the ranks of O-5 (lieutenant colonel, commander) and E-9 (sergeant major, master chief petty officer) and above: There are no photo or video restrictions for these special operations personnel.
+- For U.S. military personnel in the ranks of (O-5) lieutenant colonel and (E-9) sergeant major and above: No photo or video restrictions for these special operations personnel.

 - Photographing or videoing exhibits other than those for which permission has been granted.